Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 Two bands plumbed.
 ````

-Our plumbing band construction can be turned into a knot, by adding a series of half-twists to our
+Our plumbing band construction can be turned into a knot by adding a series of half-twists to our
 plumbing bands (@wpt-construc-fig-6 and @wpt-construc-fig-25).
 When forming the half twists, we have
 two options for direction relative to the band, we call one positive (left handed twists) and one
 negative (right handed twists).
 We note that the twists appear in unique regions of the band,